samimakhan/Applied-Data-Science-With-Python/README.md

 # Applied-Data-Science-With-Python
-This repository includes all my Jupyter Notebooks for the Applied Data Science with Python course.
+This repository includes all my Jupyter Notebooks for the Introduction to Data Science in Python course.